letsbegincode/Banking-System/docs/architecture-system-design.md

 1. Operators initiate actions from the CLI.
 Inputs are validated and mapped to command objects.
 2. Commands are enqueued via `Bank.queueOperation` and drained through the `ExecutorService`, keeping the console responsive while operations run asynchronously against the target `Account` instances.
 3. Each mutation appends a `BaseTransaction` record, enabling audit trails and replay.
-4. Persistence writes the mutated bank aggregate to `banking_state.properties`.
-Startup reads the snapshot back into memory.
+4. The cache is updated with fresh account snapshots before persistence writes the mutated bank aggregate to `banking_state.properties` or the configured repository.
+Startup reads the snapshot back into memory and warms the cache using the restored accounts.
 5. Observers emit feedback to the console and structured logs for operators.

 ```mermaid